 - More tips on managing a remote recruitment team

-Bottom line is, the forced working-from-home arrangement brought on by the pandemic of 2020/2021 will continue to have lasting impressions on staffing and recruiting firms.
-Many leadership teams are finding production to be just-as-good or better than when everyone was in the office.
-And, according to insight from Flexjobs, “businesses lose $600 billion a year to workplace distractions, and that remote workers are 35% to 40% more productive than their in-office counterparts.”
+Bottom line is, that the forced working-from-home arrangement brought on by the pandemic of 2020/2021 will continue to have lasting impressions on staffing and recruiting firms.
+Many leadership teams are finding production to be just as good or better than when everyone was in the office.
+And, according to insight from Flexjobs, “businesses lose $600 billion a year to workplace distractions, and remote workers are 35% to 40% more productive than their in-office counterparts.”

 Staffing Industry Trend #4 – Sales CRM Integration with ATS

 When your sales CRM is integrated with your candidate CRM and ATS (without having to buy and manage dozens of semi-connected applications) your processes are inherently more effective and easier to use.